Tropical screech owl: Feeding

 on the ground, from branches, or in the air.
 Its diet is large arthropods and small vertebrates.
-The former include worms, scorpions, spiders, and a large variety of insects (such as grasshoppers, moths, cockroaches, cicadas, termites, mantids, crickets, and beetles).
-Vertebrate prey includes frogs, other amphibians, small reptiles (such as snakes), other birds, bats, and rodents.
+The former include earthworms, scorpions, spiders, harvestmen, and a large variety of insects (such as grasshoppers, katydids, moths and caterpillars, ants, cockroaches, cicadas, termites, mantids, crickets, and beetles).
+Vertebrate prey includes small frogs, other amphibians, small reptiles (such as snakes), other birds, opossums, bats, and rodents.

 Breeding

 The tropical screech owl's breeding phenology has not been well studied.
 South of the Equator, the breeding season appears to start in August.
 The species nests in holes such as natural cavities, old woodpecker holes, and nest boxes.
 The clutch size is usually one to three but can be as large as six.
 Adults defend the nest with "fluffing" displays and aggressive moves that may extend to striking humans with their claws.

 Vocalization

 The tropical screech owl's primary song is "short, purring trill, followed by two accentuated clear notes".
 The female's song is similar to the male's but higher pitched.
 A secondary, courtship, song is "a bubbling bububúbubu".
 They also produce "a variety of cackles and longer hooting notes".